Singularities of character varieties: Introduction

-Now, there is a dichotomy between those singularities in $\Ch^{\heartsuit}(\Pi,G)$ and those outside $\Ch^{\heartsuit}(\Pi,G)$.
-We will need to determine the dimensions of both of these singular loci.
-The complement of $\Ch^{\heartsuit}(\Pi,G)$ can be analysed using character varieties associated to proper Levi subgroups of $G$, and so is subject to standard techniques, while singularities inside $\Ch^{\heartsuit}(\Pi,G)$ require the point of view of endoscopy.
-There is an alternative approach in type A: the connected components of $\PGL_n$-character varieties can be realised as finite group quotients of twisted $\SL_n$-character varieties, and orbifold singularities arise as the fixed point loci of a suitable finite group.
+For $g>1$, the open subset $\Ch^{\heartsuit}(\Pi,G)$ is dense.
+There is a dichotomy between those singularities in $\Ch^{\heartsuit}(\Pi,G)$ and those outside $\Ch^{\heartsuit}(\Pi,G)$.
+We will need to determine the dimensions of both of these singular loci in order to show that $\Ch(\Pi,G)$ has symplectic singularities.
+The complement of $\Ch^{\heartsuit}(\Pi,G)$ can be analysed using character varieties associated to proper Levi subgroups of $G$, and so is subject to standard techniques.
+However, as was observed by Frenkel-Witten \cite{FW}, the (orbifold) singularities inside $\Ch^{\heartsuit}(\Pi,G)$ are precisely the geometric counterpart of an old and deep topic in the Langlands program: endoscopy.
+This point of view will be taken seriously to deliver the expected dimension estimate.
+An alternative approach in type A is also available: the connected components of $\PGL_n$-character varieties can be realised as finite quotients of twisted $\SL_n$-character varieties, and orbifold singularities arise as the image of the fixed point loci.
 However, for groups of other types, such a simple description is not possible, and the endoscopy point of view is indispensable.